-How we manage your homeowners or condominium association in North Springfield
+How we handle your homeowners or condominium association in North Springfield

-We require that the renter abide by all community and association rules.
-To guide us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To help us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a handy source for rental investors in North Springfield
+a good archive for landlords in North Springfield

-- Before you move a tenant into your rental in North Springfield
+- Before you rent out your property in North Springfield

 - Collections and evictions